Use these links to jump to different sections:

 Before 1973, abortion laws across the country varied widely.
 Some states had banned all abortions, while others had legalized them in certain circumstances.
 In determining that a Texas abortion statute violated the Constitution, Roe v.
 Wade established a legal framework for abortion regulations at the federal level.
 So, without Roe, it could once again be up to the states to decide how to regulate abortion.

-If June Medical Services overturns Roe in 2020, eight states have "trigger laws" in place that would immediately ban all or nearly all abortions: Arkansas, Kentucky, Louisiana, Mississippi, Missouri, North Dakota, Tennessee, and South Dakota.
+If Roe was overturned, eight states have "trigger laws" that would immediately ban all or nearly all abortions: Arkansas, Kentucky, Louisiana, Mississippi, Missouri, North Dakota, Tennessee, and South Dakota.

 Abortion would be legal and generally available in 13 states:

 Eight states have abortion bans that haven't been enforced since the 1973 decision - but they could start applying them again in the absence of Roe:

 A handful of states passed restrictions post-Roe that are currently considered unconstitutional.
 How they would hold up depends on what new framework the Supreme Court established to replace Roe.
 Others have expressed an intent to restrict abortion to the maximum extent permitted by any new Supreme Court rulings on the subject.

 Meanwhile, five states and the District of Columbia do not have their own rules on abortion.
 All of this to say: if Roe is overturned, abortion regulation in the United States will likely become even more complicated than it is now.